 Once your mixture is complete, you can divide it among 4 large sheets of aluminum foil.
 This offers another opportunity to customize; someone who does not like bell peppers does not have to include them in their pocket.
 Once the mixture is spread on the foil, place another sheet of foil on top of it and roll up the edges.
 Then you will get another sheet of foil and wrap each pocket again so each one is double wrapped.

 Place the pockets among the hot coals of your campfire until the chicken is opaque; typically around 40 minutes.
 Another benefit to this meal is that it’s easy to clean up!

 Quesadillas over the Campfire

-Even the pickiest eaters tend to enjoy quesadillas and these can be made to each person’s specifications.
-Here is what you will need for this easy campfire recipe:
+Even the pickiest eaters tend to enjoy camp quesadillas and these can be made to each person’s specifications.
+Here is what you will need for this simple camping recipe:

 - Large flour tortillas

 - 1 cup shredded cheddar or Mexican cheese blend

 - 2 cooked chicken breasts, cut in strips or chunks as preferred